AusDTO/gov-au-content-guide/_entries/2016-05-04-government-naming-conventions.md

 > The Department for Communication and the Arts is the Australian Government’s leading adviser on communications.
 Our department is based in Canberra.

-Use first person pronouns through the rest of the text eg we, us.
+Use first person pronouns through the rest of the text: we, us.

 When naming other departments, use the name in full followed by the acronym in brackets.